timsdesigns/Batch-automation---HTML-CSS-JS/README.md

  - the files should be created and opened including all templates 😉

 ## HOWTO USE - Standard setup for **reactApp**:
->This repository automates creating a basic React project structure using a batch script (reactAppC.bat).
+>This version automates creating a basic React project structure using a batch script (reactAppC.bat).
 It copies your preferred template folder and attempts to open the main file in VS Code.
 ### 1. Make batch folder in C:\Users%AppData%\Code\User, and add the reactApp.bat there
 ### 2. Copy the `TemplateFolder` folder in C:\Users%AppData%\Code\User
 ### 3. Use New-Item cmdlet to create a symbolic link to the script in the elevated command prompt: